QEC-pages/vecdec/README.md

 All matrices with entries in `GF(2)` should have the same number of columns, `n`, and obey the following orthogonality conditions:
 $$H_XH_Z^T=0,\quad H_XL_Z^T=0,\quad L_XH_Z^T=0,\quad L_XL_Z^T=I,$$
 where $I$ is an identity matrix.
-Notice that matrix $K=L_Z$ is not currently used by the program, although it can be set using `finK` command line argument, and computed/exported in `mode=3`.
+Notice that the latter identity is not required; it is sufficient that `Lx` and `Lz` matrices have the same full row rank `=k`, the dimension of the code, each row of `Lx` has a non-zero scalar product with a row of `Lz`, and vice versa.

 The program can read matrices from files in sparse (`coordinate`) MaTrix market exchange (`MTX`) format and David MacKay's `alist` format.